 He’s the ham to your cheese, the peanut butter to your jelly, and the cookies to your milk.
-While you know he’ll be there to laugh with you in the good times and lend a shoulder in the not-so-good, with busy work schedules, social engagements and mental to-do lists hundreds of items long, sometimes your intimate life doesn’t get the attention it deserves...
+While you know he’ll be there to laugh with you in the good times and lend a shoulder in the not-so-good, with busy work schedules, social engagements and mental to-do list hundreds of items long, sometimes your intimate life doesn’t get the attention it deserves...

-Many couples tend undervalue the deeper significance of physical intimacy.
+Many couples tend to undervalue the deeper significance of physical intimacy.
 But more than just something fun you do as a couple, intimacy is a crucial aspect of your bond for these important – and partnership-boosting – reasons.

 Oxytocin is the biggest part of this hormone cocktail.
 Both men and women release this chemical when they have an orgasm, and it produces feel-good vibes like nothing else.
 Not to knock dinner and a movie, but being intimate makes you feel a sense of attachment and closeness that replicated by even the most romantic date.